or: Homage to Mildred Marsh and Cynthia Blake

 And it really was old-school.
 Those first Sunday newspaper comics of the 1890s were printed in essentially the same way.
 By the 1960s and 70s, most of the publishing world had moved on to process colour production and increasingly to offset litho printing.
 The comics biz resolutely stuck to its old school methods until literally everyone else (with the possible exception of the ‘Yellow Pages’ phone books) had given them up… and beyond.

 But I digress.
-We know from various sources that the acetate colour system in theory had only three values of each colour to work with: 25, 50 and 100% — as with Craftint before it, but not with the old Ben Day.
+We know from various sources that the acetate colour system in theory had only three values of each colour to work with: 25, 50 and 100% — as with Craftint before it, but unlike the old Ben Day.
 The well-known 64 colours available on the comic book page resulted from this limitation.

 Printed dots, ideal dots and… negative dots.